peter88szabo/Hydrogen_polarizability_and_vdW_energy/README.md

 The polarizability (and also the vdW energy) has a contribution from the bound-to-bound transitions and from the bound-to-continuum transitions as well.
 These contributions are also considered separately and printed as output.

-The computation of the bound and free state Coulomb wavefunction is based on:
+The computation of the free state Coulomb wavefunction is based on:
 "A Fortran program to calculate the matrix elements of the Coulomb interaction involving hydrogenic wave functions",
 L. Sarkadi, Computer Physics Communications, 133, (2000), 119–127